addyosmani/visibly.js/README.md

 # visibly.js - a polyfill for the Page Visibility API

 visibly lets you easily establish whether a page currently being viewed in the browser is visible to the user or has been hidden by them switching to another tab.
-Creating user experiences around page visibility detection allows you to improve performance by doing things like stopping data-streams/AJAX requests from being pulled while they aren't in the current tab.
-You can also do things like pause videos until the user returns and so on.
+Creating user experiences around page visibility detection allows one to improve performance by opting to do things such as stopping data-streams/AJAX requests from being pulled should they decide to switch tabs.
+Creative users such as pausing video streams until a user returns to a tab, changing content depending on their tab behaviour or even saving interim versions of content being written in the browser (such as with GMail) are also possibly use-cases.

-This polyfill wraps around the Page Visibility API defined by the W3C.
+The visibly polyfill wraps around the Page Visibility API defined by the W3C.
 Native support for the API can be found in Google Chrome 13+ and IE10PP, however if the feature is not natively supported this polyfill will provide the same functionality using the window/document focus and blur variations supported by the user's browser.
+My intention is to update the polyfill as per necessary as more browsers adopt the standard.

 ##Usage examples